-The J-PAL Health Care Delivery Innovation Competition supports federal, state, and local government health agencies and other health care organizations in the United States in developing compelling and reliable evidence of innovative programs.
+The J-PAL Health Care Delivery Innovation Competition supports health care organizations and government health agencies in the United States in developing compelling and reliable evidence of innovative programs.

-The competition supports the design and implementation of randomized evaluations of programs with the potential to serve as models for deploying health and social services to improve health outcomes and enhance the accessibility and affordability of quality health care.
+The competition supports the design and implementation of randomized evaluations of promising health and social service programs to improve health outcomes and enhance the accessibility and affordability of quality health care.

 - A pioneering care coordination program in Camden, New Jersey, in which social workers, nurses and community health workers provide high-utilizing patients with support for ongoing outpatient care and assistance in accessing social programs;

-- Interventions providing cost and quality information to consumers on the California and Colorado health insurance exchanges; and
+- Interventions providing cost and quality information to consumers on the California and Colorado health insurance exchanges.